 At present, four products developed by our partners using our drug delivery technologies are in various stages of development.
-One of these products has been submitted for approval in Japan.
+One of these products has been submitted for approval in the US and one of these products has been submitted for approval in Japan.
 We expect that one of the other products will be submitted for approval in the US and the remaining product will be submitted in Japan.
 Even if approvals are obtained, they may not be on the terms or have the scope or breadth necessary for the successful commercialization of such products.
 This could adversely affect our ability to receive future royalty payments from the sale of such products.
 Moreover, even after approval, a marketed drug and its manufacturer are subject to continual review.
 The discovery of previously unknown problems with a product or manufacturer may result in restrictions on such product or manufacturer, including withdrawal of the product from the market, which would have a negative impact on our potential royalty stream.